Andreas Christou

+Andreas Christou is a Cypriot engineer and politician who served as a member of parliament for the Progressive Party of Working People (AKEL).
+He served as Minister of the Interior from 2003 to 2006.

 Early life

 Christou was born in Limassol in 1948.
 He graduated from Laniteion Gymnasium.
 He studied mechanical engineering in Moscow and was actively involved in the Cypriot Students and Youth Movement.
 He worked as a mechanical engineer and later on as a senior manager of a Limassol-based Industrial Corporation.